wso2/docs-choreo-dev/en/docs/references/performance-analysis.md

 ## Advantages of using the Performance Analyzer

-Making accurate performance estimations before releasing an application you've developed is important due to the following reasons:
+Making accurate performance estimations before releasing an application you have developed is important due to the following reasons:

 - You can identify the performance-critical path of a component at development time.
 - The forecasts you obtain for individual connector actions help identify any bottlenecks in each execution path.